Sanghren/avalanche-hardhat-fork-tutorial/README.md

 ```

 I won't go over in details about those, just notice that we use `typechain`, which is a tool that generate automatically
-typescript bindings for Smart contracts.
+typescript bindings for your solidity contracts.
 Basically it means that, when we instantiate an object corresponding to a
-Solidity contract, we will have full typings, auto completion.
-It will save you a lot of time and help you write better
+Solidity contract, we will have full typings and auto-completion.
+It saves you a lot of time and help you write better and safer
 code.
+(I can't emphasize enough how much I love Typescript)

 In the snippet below we can see the `beforeEach` function that will run before each test case we write in this file.